12,000 grads of the Ultimate Military Credit Cards Course already know why

 Frequently Asked Questions

 For travel you cannot beat the Amex Platinum.
 For everyday spending on groceries, restaurants, takeout, and delivery, go with the Amex Gold card.
-Military servicemembers should get both cards because the fees are waived on both.
+Military servicemembers should get both cards.

 The Amex Platinum card is much more a luxury travel card while the Amex Gold card is more of aneveryday spending bonus card.